cvmfs/doc-cvmfs/cpt-details.rst

 cache.
 This situation escalates into a DoS when the application using CernVM-FS remains in an endless loop and tries to open a file over and over again.
 Such a situation is prevented by CernVM-FS by re-trying with an exponential backoff.
-The backoff is triggered by consequtive filaures to cache a downloaded file within 10 seconds.
+The backoff is triggered by consecutive failures to cache a downloaded file within 10 seconds.

 Keep-Alive